mjpritchard/test-decap-help/content/docs/interactive-computing/transfer-servers.md

 - Tested with `sshftp` (GridFTP over SSH) from ARCHER2
 - Same applies re. **SSH client version**, see [login nodes]({{% ref "#login-nodes" %}})
 - The software collection `jasmin-xfer` available as per [xfer servers, above]({{% ref "#xfer-servers" %}})
-- The `hpxfer` role, and the supplying of client IP address(es) is no longer required.
+- The `hpxfer` role, and the supplying of client IP addresses is no longer required.

 ### Avoid getting locked out with SSH transfers